Sigill/OggAlbumTagger/README.md

 ## Why OggAlbumTagger

-I wanted a tool that would give me a full and easy access to all tags and would integrate some logic to quickly tag full albums.
+I wanted a tool that would give me a full and easy access to all tags and would integrate some logic to quickly tag full albums or compilations.

 Current solutions were not satisfying enough to me:
 - No easy way to access non-standard tags.
-- No support for tags with multiple values.
+- No/limited support for tags with multiple values.
 - No easy way to tag full albums.
 - Unwanted padding of numerical tags.
-- No consistency concerning the case on order of the tags (no, this is not some kind of OCD).
+- No consistency concerning the case and order of the tags (ok, this point might be a bit excessive).

 Therefore, I wrote OggAlbumTagger.
-It is designed to fit my needs.
-But as you can see the "how to properly tag your music" section below, they are quite simple: I want my tags to be as concise as possible.
-But with a smart tagging strategy, it is possible to be quite efficient.
+It is designed to enforce some good tagging practices (you can read about them in the "How to properly tag your music" section below), but it will let you do whatever you want.

 ## Usage

     $ ogg-album-tagger [options] files|directories
     Options:
-        -a, --album    Treat a single directory as an album.
+        -a, --album    Album mode, treat a single directory as an album.
         -h, --help     Print this help.`

 When executed, OggAlbumTagger extracts the tags of the ogg files passed as arguments (ogg files will be searched recursively in directories).
 Once done, you have to use the commands listed below to access and modify the tags.

-When the `-a` option is passed, you must work on a single directory.
-OggAlbumTagger will require album (or compilation) specific tags.
-When renaming the files, the directory will also be renamed.
+When the `-a` option is passed, OggAlbumTagger will require album (or compilation) specific tags, will enforce a few more good tagging practices and will allow you to rename the album directory along with the tracks.
+You have to work on a single directory.

 ### Preliminary notes